 What you need, good reader, is a visit from the Account Fairy.
-Your problem is that you have but a single user account on your system, and macOS High Sierra thinks that Bob is you.
-By turning your MacBook into a multiuser system and giving Bob his own account, High Sierra can tell the difference between the two of you, keeping your druthers separate!
+Your problem is that you have but a single user account on your system, and OS X El Capitan thinks that Bob is you.
+By turning your MacBook into a multiuser system and giving Bob his own account, El Capitan can tell the difference between the two of you, keeping your druthers separate!

-With a unique user account, High Sierra can track all sorts of things for Bob, leaving your computing environment blissfully pristine.
+With a unique user account, El Capitan can track all sorts of things for Bob, leaving your computing environment blissfully pristine.
 A user account keeps track of stuff such as

-- >> Contacts cards - >> Safari bookmarks and settings - Desktop settings (including background images, screen resolutions, and Finder tweaks) - >> iTunes Libraries, just in case Bob brings his own music (resigned "sigh")
+- Contacts cards - Safari bookmarks and settings - ✓ Desktop settings (including background images, screen resolutions, and Finder tweaks) - ✓ iTunes Libraries, just in case Bob brings his own music (resigned "sigh")

 Plus, Bob gets his own reserved Home folder on your laptop's hard drive, so he'll quit complaining about how he can't find his files.
 Oh, and did I mention how user accounts keep others from accessing your stuff?
-And how you can lock Bob out of where-he-should-not-be, such as certain applications (like Messages and Mail)?
-Heck, you can even lock Bob out of specific websites (including that offshore Internet casino site he's hooked on)!
+And how you can lock Bob out of where-he-should-not-be, such as certain applications, Messages, Mail, and websites (including that offshore Internet casino site he's hooked on)?

-User accounts affect just about everything you can do in High Sierra and on your laptop.
+User accounts affect just about everything you can do in El Capitan and on your laptop.
 The moral of my little tale?
 A Mark's Maxim to the rescue:

-Assign others their own user accounts, and let High Sierra keep track of everything.
-Then you can share your MacBook with others and still live happily ever after!TM
+Assign others their own user accounts, and let El Capitan keep track of everything.
+Then you can share your MacBook with others and still live happily ever after! $^{\rm TM}$